Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_customer_experience_app/tasty_bytes_customer_experience_app.md

 ### Step 5 - Open the Streamlit App

-- From Snowsight, ensure you are using the enhancing_customer_expereience_role role.
+- From Snowsight, ensure you are using the enhancing_customer_experience_role role.
 - Under Projects, click Streamlit
 - Open ENHANCE_CUSTOMER_EXPERIENCE_APP from the list of apps